-The data presented here show a clear relationship between circulating anti-elastin antibody levels and smoke exposure, and no relationship between these antibodies and clinical phenotype after smoking is taken into account.
-Conversely ACPA, which are theoretically generated after smoke exposure, did not show any significant relationship to smoke exposure in our cohorts, and less marked differences between groups.
+The data presented here shows a clear relationship between circulating anti-elastin antibody levels and smoke exposure, and no relationship between these antibodies and clinical phenotype after smoking is taken into account.
+Conversely ACPA, which theoretically are generated after smoke exposure, did not show any significant relationship to smoke exposure in our cohorts, and less marked differences between groups.